Games & Quizzes

 /ˈplaniNG/

-Act of making a detailed set of actions to do.
+process of making plans for something.
 To make a detailed set of actions to do something.

 /ˈkəstəmər/